One of my earliest trips to Romania took place years before I ever became a travel writer. It was 1990 and I was living in Vienna at the time.

 I recall that there was blood pretty much everywhere and plenty of violence to witness.
 I saw students – many of whom looked a lot like me -- get their heads clubbed in by miners and police.
 Others were shouting protest slogans in a language I didn’t understand.

 After spending the morning surveying the carnage and dodging police truncheons, we walked across the city through crowds of cops and demonstrators to eat lunch at the famed “Hanu' lui Manuc” restaurant.
 Despite the war-zone setting, the restaurant was buzzing and the food surprisingly decent.
-There was a feeling of anticipation in the air, though no one appeared to be overly stressed.
+There was a feeling of heightened anticipation in the air, though no one appeared to be overly stressed.
 The waiters went about their business.
 I recall them being uncharacteristically attentive.

 Over a plate of what was probably sarmale cu mămăligă (Romanian-style cabbage rolls and polenta), Delia and I discussed what to do next.
 We’d heard rumors that flights in and out of Bucharest that weekend were being cancelled, and it wasn’t clear we’d be able to fly out on Sunday as we’d planned.